EgorTrushin/molpro-supporting/docs/scrpa_uscrpa.md

 | Q      | 1.7d-2  |
 | 5      |  5d-3   |

-These thresholds are expected to work also for orbital basis sets without augmentation cc-pwCVXZ (X=T,Q,5) and without core-polarization functions aug-cc-pVXZ (X = T, Q, 5).
+These thresholds are expected to work also for orbital basis sets without augmentation cc-pwCVXZ (X = T, Q, 5) and without core-polarization functions aug-cc-pVXZ (X = T, Q, 5).
 As an auxiliary basis set (OEP), the aug-cc-pVXZ/mp2fit (X = T, Q, 5) family of basis sets works best.
 In particular, according to Ref.
 [2], it is recommended to use aug-cc-pVDZ/mp2fit auxiliary basis sets for atoms up to neon and aug-cc-pVTZ/mp2fit auxiliary basis sets for heavier atoms.

 Below is an example input file for spin-restricted calculations for the CO molecule.
 Note that the input record from a preceding calculation is mandatory for initialization of orbitals and eigenvalues as starting point for RPA calculation, whereas it can come from HF or DFT calculations with maxit=0.
 ```